For What Reasons Are Easements Created?

 Legal Assistance Is Available

 It’s important not to make assumptions about what behaviors will and will not create an easement.
-Instead, scheduled a consultation with an experienced real estate attorney, like a real estate lawyer in Sacramento, CA from Kassouni Law, who is knowledgeable about easement-related issues.
+Instead, scheduled a consultation with an experienced real estate attorney, who is knowledgeable about easement-related issues.
 Taking this proactive step will allow you to protect your rights and preserve your legal options to the best of your ability.